MIMS Admissions FAQ (Frequently Asked Questions)

 A majority of our students work part-time while attending school.
 The course load is sufficiently heavy that students, particularly during the first year, should not plan a very heavy work schedule.
 Many of our on-campus students work in on-campus academic appointments (teaching and research assistants).

 What are academic appointments?

-MIMS students are eligible for "academic appointments" (teaching and research assistants).
+MIMS students are eligible for "graduate academic student appointments" (teaching and research assistants).

-- Graduate Student Researcher: Performs research under the direction of a faculty member.
+- Graduate Student Researcher (GSR): Performs research under the direction of a faculty member.

-By working in an academic appointment, all or part of the educational costs will be waived depending on the number of hours worked and if the student is a California resident or non-California resident.
-(Non-resident supplementary tuition and the professional degree supplementary tuition are not waived for students by working in an academic appointment.)
-You would also receive an hourly wage by working in an academic appointment.
-See Academic Appointments for further details.
+Graduate students who are working in an academic appointment (GSI, GSR, Reader, Tutor), may be eligible for fee remission waivers that offset a portion or all of their tuition and fees, depending on the number of hours worked and if the student is a California resident or non-California resident.
+(Non-resident supplemental tuition and the professional degree supplemental tuition are not waived for students by working in an academic student appointment.)
+Students also receive an hourly wage by working in an academic student appointment.
+See Graduate Academic Student Appointments for further details.